-Imagine it: lying on the beach under a blanket of stars, the sound of the fire crackling away, tucking into your tent for a night sleeping to the sounds of the waves.
+Imagine it: lying on the beach under a blanket of stars, the sound of the campfire crackling, then tucking into your tent later for a night sleeping to the music of the waves.
 No, you’re not listening to a self-improvement podcast—you’re camping on the beach at Anclote Key Preserve.
 Located three miles out from Tarpon Springs, Anclote Key is primitive camping at its best.
 The camping area is located on the northern tip of Anclote Key.
 Visitors will find grills, picnic tables, a pavilion and a composting toilet—just enough amenities to keep you happy, and none of the frilly stuff.
 Read on for tips on planning your next Florida beach camping adventure!

 Get Back to Nature on an Anclote Key Camping Trip

-Now that you’ve gotten a taste of what a camping trip on Anclote Key will be like in our virtual reality video, here are some insider tips on what you can enjoy when you get there.
+Now that you’ve gotten a taste of what a camping trip on Anclote Key will be like in our video above, here are some insider tips on what you can enjoy when you get there.

 Birdwatching: On the bay side, see roseate spoonbills and herons in the mudflats.
 And there are plenty of gulls to watch swooping through the air (but keep a watchful eye on your hot dogs!).